Why Test? What Do We Test For? Software QA/Test Engineer Resume

 Do you test?
-The best companies do the right thing, and test their products thoroughly.
-Other companies do little or no testing, and learn the hard way what happens when there is no adequate test.
+The best companies test their products thoroughly.
+Other, below average, companies do little or no testing, and learn the hard way, as to what happens when there is inadequate testing.

 Why test?

-• Because there is a need for breaking things (constructively, of course).
+• Because there is a need for breaking things (constructively and carefully, of course).

-• Because I'm smart enough to catch other people's mistakes.
+• Because I am smart enough to catch other people's mistakes.

-• Because I'm quick to notice them before everyone else.
+• Because I am quick to notice them before everyone else does.

 • Because I thoroughly enjoy breaking things (constructively and carefully, of course).

-• Because, whether I'm writing test cases, test scripts, test procedures, or bug reports, it is thoroughly enjoyable to me.
+• Because, whether I'm writing test cases, test scripts, test procedures, or bug reports, software testing is thoroughly enjoyable to me.

-There is a need to break things (constructively and carefully, of course); and because sometimes breaking things is constructive.
+There is a need to break things (constructively and carefully, of course).
+And because sometimes breaking things is constructive.
 Some people, like me, even get paid to do it.
-I break things because manufacturers want to know how and why their products fail, so that they can determine what corrective actions they should take.
+I break things because device manufacturers want to know how and why their products fail, so that they can determine what corrective actions they should take.

-For example, XYZ Corporation manufactures and markets medical devices, controlled by highly sophisticated, embedded, real-time software.
+For example, XYZ Corporation manufactures and markets medical devices that are controlled by highly sophisticated, embedded, real-time software.
 I test their devices thoroughly, and look for software defects.
-Usually there are hundreds of them!
+Usually there are hundreds of defects!
 Whenever I identify a defect, I write a report.
 Then the client has two options.
-Ignore the defect and wait till there are many-many defective, malfunctioning, unreliable products in the field.
-Or, alternatively, fix the software before the devices go out to the field.
-The latter is far more efficient and cost-effective, but requires a solid understanding of why the device failed during testing.
+One, they can ignore the defect, and wait till there are lots of defective, malfunctioning, unreliable products in the field.
+Or, two, fix the software before the devices go out to the field.
+Obviously, the latter option is far more efficient and cost-effective.
+However, it requires a solid understanding of why the device failed during the testing.

 Resume